Section Navigation

 Information About the School’s SEN Department

-The school’s Special Educational Needs Co-ordinator (SENCo) is Lesley Harvey.
+The school’s Special Educational Needs Co-ordinator (SENCo) is Mrs Helen Scott.
 The SENCo has responsibility for co-ordinating SEN provision across the school and for managing the SEN Department, known as ‘The Centre’.
 Members of the Centre staff include teaching assistants (TAs), teacher-counsellors and administrative support staff.
 It is the SENCo’s responsibility to manage the TAs, as part of the school’s Performance Management Programme.

 The main SEN specialisms to be offered by the department are: